TerraVerum/s3a/README.md

 ## License

-This tool is free for personal and commercial use, provided you cite the following papers:
+This tool is free for personal and commercial use (except the limits imposed by the PyQt5 library).
+If you publish something based on results obtained through this app, please cite the following papers:

 {{Awaiting publication}}